deepakSoftRadixNew/preptly_demo/README.md

 # Preptly

-A Flutter application using GetX for state management and following Clean Architecture with MVC pattern.
+A Flutter application using BLoC for state management and following Clean Architecture.

 ## Setup